invenia/StackTraces.jl/README.md

   [inlined code from REPL.jl:92] anonymous at task.jl:63
 ```

-You may notice that in the example above the first stack frame points points at line 4, where `stacktraces` is called, rather than line 2, where the error occurred.
+You may notice that in the example above the first stack frame points points at line 4, where `stacktrace` is called, rather than line 2, where the error occurred.
 While in this example it's trivial to track down the actual source of the error, things can get misleading pretty quickly if the stack trace doesn't even point to the right function.

 This can be remedied by calling `catch_stacktrace` instead of `stacktrace`.
 Instead of returning callstack information for the current context, `catch_stacktrace` returns stack information for the context of the most recent error: